Coronavirus – COVID-19: Resources

 March 5, 2020 Sue Rorke

 MWCIL has collected COVID-19 resources for people with disabilities.
-Follow up with the providers to confirm all details as most programs are temporary.
+Follow up with the providers to confirm all details as many programs have ended.
 If you have a disability and need assistance, MWCIL continues to be fully staffed.

 Covid-19 cell